The Dangerous Quest to Understand the Minds of Extremists

 And, in a twist, the U.S. Air Force Academy in Colorado got in touch in 2016 seeking to collaborate and study how a cadet’s sacred values and identity with varying groups affect their willingness to fight and die.
 This April, the Academy, with Artis’ assistance, completed a small study that found that cadets who both viewed religion as a sacred value and strongly identified as a member of a religious group took greater risks than their peers in virtual combat situations.
 One key takeaway, according to Lieut.
 Colonel Chad C. Tossell, the director of the school’s Warfighter Effectiveness Research Center, is that the “spiritual strength” of soldiers is as important as the weapons and technology they use.
 An early draft of the study says the simulation designed for the research could be “useful for selection and training.”

 Davis is encouraged by the constant interest he gets from governments, from those in the U.S. to Kenya to Kosovo.
 The U.S. military continues to aid in funding as the firm sets its sights on the next frontiers: figuring out how and why democratic institutions collapse and how cyberspace is being used to divide people and harden their values, turning nonsacred values into sacred ones.
 Artis’ work is “first and foremost about field-based scientific research,” and giving policymakers the facts they need to responsibly respond to the problems of the day, Davis says.
-“We can debate what the meaning of the empirical evidence is, but it’s better to have it than not to have it.
+“We can debate what the meaning of the empirical evidence is, but it’s better to have it than not to have it.”

 —With reporting by Mélissa Godin and Madeline Roache/London